InternationalTradeAdministration/taxonomy-browser/README.md

 * Trade Regions
 * U.S. Trade Initiatives

-The thesaurus is available to the software developer community as a JSON endpoint, the documentation for which is available here; https://developer.trade.gov/ita-taxonomies.html
+The thesaurus is available to the software developer community as a JSON endpoint, the documentation for which is available here: https://developer.trade.gov/ita-taxonomies.html

 The thesaurus was developed by ITA’s staff of international trade specialists, consulting several authoritative sources and vocabularies covering the language of international trade and investment.